red/red/README.md

         >> do %run-all.r

-Git integration with console builded from source
+Git integration with console built from source
 -------------------------
 If you want git version included in your Console built from source, use this command:
 ```Red